maxthraxx/WFGY/ProblemMap/README.md

 Welcome!
 This map lists every AI failure we’ve fixed —or are fixing — with the WFGY reasoning engine.
 TXT OS + WFGY exists to **turn critical AI bugs into reproducible, modular fixes**.
 > Spot a gap?
 Open an Issue or PR — community feedback drives the next entries.
+>

-👀 Want to test WFGY yourself?
+Want to test WFGY yourself?
 See [TXT OS](../OS/) for real-time demos, or [start here with RAG failures →](./RAG_Problems.md)
+>
 > **Vision**
 > Make “my AI went off the rails” as rare as a 500 error in production software.
 > Every solved failure below pushes us closer.

 ---

+🆕 First time here?
+See [How to Identify Your AI Failure](./BeginnerGuide.md) – quick primer for newcomers.

 ## 🔗 Navigation – Solved (or Tracked) AI Failure Modes

+> Each row below represents a failure pattern seen in real-world AI apps — grouped by problem type, with direct links to detailed fixes.

 | #  | Problem Domain                  | Description                                 | Doc                                                           |
 |----|---------------------------------|---------------------------------------------|---------------------------------------------------------------|